Overview

 Writer Rattanawalee Kiatniyomsak

-The Center of Excellence in Medical Genetics, Faculty of Medicine, Chulalongkorn University, has launched one of the world’s first projects to perform long-read whole genome sequencing in newborns.
+The Excellence Center for Genomics and Precision Medicine, Faculty of Medicine, Chulalongkorn University, has launched one of the world’s first projects to perform long-read whole genome sequencing in newborns.
 The initiative screens for 113 genetic diseases, with the goal of early prevention and treatment, opening a new frontier in precision medicine and improving lifelong health outcomes.

 Modern medicine has entered a new era by decoding the genetic foundations of diseases.
 Genomic medicine can reveal who is prone to which illness, at what age symptoms may appear, and which medications will work best for an individual.
 These answers lie hidden in every person’s genetic code.
 Modern medicine, known as genomic medicine, has developed processes and technologies to decode an individual’s genetic information to enable more accurate and specific diagnosis, treatment, and disease prevention.

 “Why wait until a person is sick to check their genetic information?
-We can screen newborns and prevent symptoms before they appear, said Prof. Dr. Vorasuk Shotelersuk, Director of the Center of Excellence in Medical Genetics and Deputy Dean for Research, Faculty of Medicine, Chulalongkorn University.
+We can screen newborns and prevent symptoms before they appear, said Prof. Dr. Vorasuk Shotelersuk, Director of the Excellence Center for Genomics and Precision Medicine and Deputy Dean for Research, Faculty of Medicine, Chulalongkorn University.
 “Because our genes stay the same, we can detect disease risk from birth and intervene early.”

 This principle inspired the launch of the Long-Read Whole Genome Sequencing Screening Project for Genetic Diseases in Newborns.